Endometrial Cancer: Overview

 What is endometrial cancer?

-Endometrial cancer starts in the cells that form the inner lining of the uterus, which is called the endometrium.
-It’s 1 of 2 main types of cancer that start in the uterus.
-Endometrial cancer is by far the most common type.
-The other type is uterine sarcoma, which starts in the muscle walls of the uterus.
+Endometrial cancer starts in the cells that form the inner lining of the uterus.
+This lining is called the endometrium.
+Endometrial cancer is by far the most common kind of uterine cancer.
+The other kind is uterine sarcoma.
+This rare cancer starts in the muscle walls of the uterus.

 The uterus is part of the female reproductive system.
 You may know it as the womb.
 It’s pear-shaped and about the size of a fist.
-It sits in your lower belly (pelvic area), between your bladder and your rectum.
-Your uterus is connected to your fallopian tubes.
-These tubes carry eggs from your ovaries into the uterus.
-The opening that connects the uterus to your vagina is the cervix.
+It sits in the lower belly (pelvic area), between the bladder and the rectum.
+The uterus is connected to the fallopian tubes.
+These tubes carry eggs from the ovaries into the uterus.
+The opening that connects the uterus to the vagina is the cervix.

 Who is at risk for endometrial cancer?